resatarikan/SQL-tips-and-tricks/README.md

 ### Use `QUALIFY` to filter window functions

-`QUALIFY` lets you filter the results of a query based on a window function, meaning you don't need to use an inline view to filter your result set and thus reducing the number of lines of code needed.
+`QUALIFY` lets you filter the results of a query based on a window function, meaning you don't need to use an inline view to filter your result set and thus reducing the number of lines of code.

 For example, if I want to return the top 10 markets per product I can use `QUALIFY` rather than an inline view: